samapriya/gee_asset_manager_addon/README.md

 ### Changelog

+### v0.4.6
+- Now inclues asset_url and thumbnail_url for search.
+- Formatting and general improvements.

 ### v0.4.5
 - Now inclues license in sdist
 - Fixed issue with app2script tool and string and text parsing.